 Choose the correct synonym for the underlined word in the following sentence from “Footprints without Feet”.

-The bewildered boys had been following a scientist who had just discovered how to make human body transparent.
+The bewildered boys had been following a scientist who had just discovered how to make the human body transparent.

 17. Read the two statements given below with reference to “Madam Rides the Bus” and choose the correct option that follows.

-Statemet 1:Valli had many playmates of her age in her neighbourhood.
+Statement 1: Valli had many playmates of her age in her neighbourhood.

-Statement 2:Valli gained many new unusual experiences by watching the street.
+Statement 2: Valli gained many new unusual experiences by watching the street.

 (a) Statement 1 is True and Statement 2 is False.

-(b) Statement 1 is False and statement 2 is True.
+(b) Statement 1 is False and Statement 2 is True.

 (d) Statement 1 and Statement 2 are False.